klhi3/ecommerce-back-end/README.md

 2) `schema.sql` file in the `db` folder to create your database with MySQL shell commands
 3) connect to a database using Sequelize
 4) enter schema and seed commands
-5) create a development database and is seeded with test data
+5) create a development database and is seeded with test data : npm run seed
 6) run the command to invoke the application : npm start
 7) the server is started and the Sequelize models are synced to the MySQL database
 8) open API GET routes in Insomnia Core for categories, products, or tags